LEDfan/Bachelorproef/bounds.md

 Just like in the Seeding Rate test it can be concluded that the data is rather normally distributed by looking at the QQ-Plot.
 Again the bounds are set to 2 times the standard deviation.
-Unfortunately we also notice quite a few outliers in the data.
+Unfortunately we also notice an outlier in the data of this test that would be rejected by the chosen interval.

 ## maximum